What is the process to obtain a divorce in Jamaica?

 7. Common Intention and motivation

 After identifying that you are in a common law relationship, you may now be wondering “what would I be entitled to should I separate from my spouse?” or you may already be separated and thinking “I just wasted the best 10 years of my life for nothing!”
-Do not lose heart as there are laws to protect the common-law spouse and we will discuss this in the next article.
+Contact our law practice to speak with a lawyer today.

 Do you know the effects that divorce can have on women?